By: Kassi Burns, Esq., RCA

 VP of Legal Professional Services, Cobra Legal Solutions

-Check out the next installment in this blog series, Strategic Planning for New Legal Operations Leaders: Key Takeaways – CLOC 2020 Global Institute Snapshot
+If you missed it, check out the first installments in this blog series, Contract Data Storytelling: Key Takeaways – CLOC 2020 Global Institute Snapshot and Strategic Planning for New Legal Operations Leaders: Key Takeaways – CLOC 2020 Global Institute Snapshot